JonahSagers/software-2-component-project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: `Soup`
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component slowly mixes together integer inputs into an average output.
+Every time the soup is stirred, the input values all shift to be closer to the average value.
+Values in the soup cannot directly be queried, but a random selection can be served from it, removing that value from the soup.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void add(int ingredient)`: adds `ingredient` to `this`
+    - `int serve()`: removes a random `ingredient` from `this`
+    - `int taste()`: returns the average value of `this`
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void combine(Soup s)`: adds all incredients from `s` to `this` and clears `s`
+    - `void stir(int count)`: all values inside `this` become closer to the average of this `this` by `count`
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes!
+The soup must group (after being instantiated)
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Ideally, soup would be implemented using `Set` because the order is unimportant, but a list of ingredients is
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No I don't think so, it's just soup
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Absolutely.
+Stir relies on first tasting the soup, serving each ingredient, modifying its value, and then re-adding it to the soup.
+This may be very unsanitary, but it makes for great soup.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: `OuijiBoard`
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Contains a random string which is inaccessible except by guessing letters.
+Once the correct letter is guessed, the letter index will advance, looping around once the whole word is guessed.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void add(char c)`: appends `c` to `this`
+    - `int distance(char c)`: returns the difference in char value between `c` and `this` at the current `index`
+    - `void advance()`: increases `index` by 1, modulus the total length of `this`

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `int guess(char c)`: returns either -1, 0, or 1 depending on whether the char value of `c` is smaller, equal to, or larger than `this` at the current `index`.
+If the correct character is guessed, advances `index`.
+    - `void exorcise()`: replaces the existing keyword with another keyword of random length and also prints the screams of the damned to the console
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I think so?
+The keyword string would be changed by exorcism, and the index has to change every time a letter is guessed.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Nope!
+Just a String for the keyword.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't think so.
+Unless the index counter is considered that.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes!
+For example, guess calls distance for checking if your guess was right, and then calls advance if you get it right.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: Tamagotchi
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - A virtual pet that keeps your java program company so that it doesn't get lonely.
+Make sure to keep it fed.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `int hungerMod(int amount)`: modifies `hunger` of `this` by `amount`
+    - `int happyMod(int amount)`: modifies `happiness` of `this` by `amount`
+    - `boolean alive()`: returns `alive` of `this`
+    - `void aliveMod(boolean value)`: sets `alive` of `this`

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `int feed()`: adds to the `hunger` of `this` by a set amount
+    - `int pet()`: adds to the `happiness` of `this` by a set amount
+    - `void tick()`: decreases the `hunger` and `happiness` of `this` by a set amount, maybe this should be automatically run with other functions?
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes!
+Hunger and happiness both change during runtime.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Nope!
+Just two integers and a bool.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Constant may be needed for the speed at which hunger and happiness decay, as well as how much pet and feed restore.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Of course.
+Tick calls both hungerMod and then happyMod, then checks if hunger and happiness are low enough to run aliveMod.

 ## Post-Assignment